logiqai/docs/getting-started/logiq-paas-deployment/README.md

 | `kubernetes-ingress.controller.defaultTLSSecret.enabled` | Specifies if a default certificate is enabled for the ingress gateway                                                                                                                        | false      |
 | `kubernetes-ingress.controller.defaultTLSSecret.secret`  | Specifies the name of a TLS secret for the ingress gateway.
 If this is not specified, a secret is automatically generated of option `kubernetes-ingress.controller.defaultTLSSecret.enabled` |            |

 After you run the command, you should then update your DNS server to point to the ingress controller service's IP.
-Once you've done this, you can access your Apica Ascent UI at the domain `https://logiq.my-domain.com` that you set in the ingress controller service.
+Once you've done this, you can access your Apica Ascent UI at the domain `https://ascent.my-domain.com` that you set in the ingress controller service.

 #### Passing an ingress secret

 You can pass your own ingress secret while installing the Helm chart by running the following command.

 ```
-helm install logiq --namespace logiq \
+helm install apica-ascent --namespace apica-ascent \
---set global.domain=logiq.my-domain.com \
+--set global.domain=ascent.my-domain.com \
 --set ingress.tlsEnabled=true \
 --set kubernetes-ingress.controller.defaultTLSSecret.enabled=true \
 --set kubernetes-ingress.controller.defaultTLSSecret.secret=<secret_name> \
---set global.persistence.storageClass=<storage class name> logiq-repo/logiq
+--set global.persistence.storageClass=<storage class name> apica-repo/apica-ascent
 ```

 If you want to pass your own ingress secret, you can do so when installing the HELM chart